-The Finnish part of EuroVelo 10 starts in the most northerly part of the Baltic Sea.
+The Finnish part of EuroVelo 10 stretches 1,600 km along the Baltic Sea coast, starting in the northernmost part of the Bothnian Bay.
 Following the coastline of the Bothnian Bay, you eventually reach the Vaasa region, where the Swedish coast is only 80 km away.
 The coastal towns of Oulu, Vaasa, Pori, and Rauma provide an opportunity for you to replenish your supplies along the way.
-Heading to Southern Finland, you will pass close to the Åland Islands, an autonomous region within Finland, before arriving in Turku, the country’s former capital with rich heritage and the most beautiful archipelago in the world.
-From Helsinki, the current capital, the route continues to the border with Russia.
+Heading to Southern Finland, you have the option to visit the Åland Islands—an autonomous region of Finland with ferry connections—before arriving in Turku, the country’s former capital, known for its rich heritage and the world's most beautiful archipelago.
+The route continues through Helsinki and follows the historic Kings Road toward the Russian border.

 Countries